 The primary goal in any setting is to stop the burnout cycle early by preventing the accumulation of stress.
 When implemented appropriately, preventing burnout is easier and more cost-effective than resolving it once it has occurred; burnout that is addressed in later stages may take months or years to resolve fully [18; 21].
-Thus, stress management techniques and other interventions to ensure psychosocial wellbeing should be a priority for both individuals and institutions/organizations, with a goal of preventing stress and managing it during its early stages.
-Many of the strategies described in this course have been designed or suggested for the general population or for other subgroups within the healthcare setting.
+Thus, stress management techniques and other interventions to ensure psychosocial well-being should be a priority for both individuals and institutions/organizations, with a goal of preventing stress and managing it during its early stages.